 Our immigration attorneys get asked a lot of questions and below you will answers to the most common ones.

-What is needed to apply for EB2?
+What is needed to apply for EB-2?

-You need a job offer (full-time permanent) from an employer in the U.S. as well as an approved PERM labor certification from the DOL (exceptions for the PERM if you qualify for an NIW).
-After meeting those qualifications the employer will file the I-140 as well as the qualifying documents which demonstrate exceptional ability.
+You need a job offer (full-time permanent) from an employer in the U.S., as well as an approved PERM labor certification from the DOL (exceptions for the PERM if you qualify for an NIW).
+After meeting those qualifications, the employer will file the I-140 as well as the qualifying documents, which demonstrate exceptional ability.

 What are the two subcategories of the EB-2 visa?

 They are divided between the EB-2A and the EB-2B.
-THe EB-2A is for those who hold an advanced academic degree, and also have a job offer or qualify under the National Interest Waiver requirements.
+The EB-2A is for those who hold an advanced academic degree, and also have a job offer or qualify under the National Interest Waiver requirements.
 The EB-2B is for those who possess exceptional ability in the arts, sciences, engineering, mathematics, business, etc.

 What is the advantage of applying for the EB-2 category?